YouTube

 QATAR

-I have a new found respect for Muslims and how dedicated they are to their beliefs.
+Swimming in Doha airport.
+I have a newfound respect for Muslims and how dedicated they are to their beliefs.

 YOU WOULD HAVE THOUGHT YOU WERE ANYWHERE ELSE BUT AN AIRPORT

-After eating some Syrian food at Damascus One I then headed to check out the Souk to see it was all close.
-Friday is an important day of the week for Muslims and generally shops will be closed.
+After eating some Syrian food at Damascus One, I then headed to check out the Souk to see if it was all closed.
+Friday is an important day of the week for Muslims, and generally shops will be closed.

 THINGS TO DO